Introduction Ukrainian Piano Composers

 Roman Simovych was born in 1901 in Sniatyn, today’s Ukraine.
 He did his music study at the Prague Conservatory and graduated as a pianist in 1934.
 He was first appointed as a music teacher at the Lysenko Music Institute and later as a full professor at the Lviv Conservatory.

-As a composer, he created symphonic music, chamber music, and piano music.
+As a composer, he created symphonic, chamber, and piano music.
 In his piano concerto, we can enjoy the music of a gifted composer writing in a neo-romantic style, which I think is influenced by Rachmaninov.
 This style of writing was acceptable in the Soviet Union.
 Modernists, on the other hand, had a difficult life.

 Yuliy Meitus (1903–1997)

-Yuliy Meitus was born in 1903 in Elisavetgrad, central Ukraine, in a Jewish family.
+Yuliy Meitus was born in a Jewish family in 1903 in Elisavetgrad, central Ukraine.
 He was a distinguished Ukrainian composer and considered the founder of the Ukrainian Soviet opera.
 His early style was modernistic.
-Later he used more traditional neo-Romantic idioms.
+Later, he used more traditional neo-Romantic idioms.

 Meitus studied piano with Heinrich Neuhaus at the Moscow Conservatory and graduated in 1919.
-And in 1931, he graduated in composition from the Kharkiv Institute of Music and Drama.
+In 1931, he graduated in composition from the Kharkiv Institute of Music and Drama.

 Yuliy Meitus wrote 18 operas, 300 songs on Ukrainian and Russian poems, and chamber music with piano.
 Although he was a professional pianist, he has written no music for piano solo as far as I could find out.